-A single spindle automatic lathe is a modified form of turret lathe.
+A single spindle automatic lathe is a modified form of a turret lathe.
 These machines have an addition to a 6-station turret, a maximum of 4 cross slides.
 These cross slides are operated by disc cams.
-The cams are mounted on a shaft which draws the power from the main spindle through a set of gears called cyclic time change gears.
-Turret operation is also synchronized with the cross slide operation and is driven by another cam called main cam.
+The cams are mounted on a shaft that draws the power from the main spindle through a set of gears called cyclic time change gears.
+Turret operation is also synchronized with the cross slide operation and is driven by another cam called the main cam.

 The lathe has a geared headstock.
 The headstock has one slow speed and one fast speed.
 The spindle speed is changed with the help of the trip dogs provided on the drum.

 At the end of the bed, a square turret is mounted.
 The travel of the turret slide is achieved by the adjustable cam drum.
-The turret indexed to the next at the end of each stroke.
+The turret is indexed to the next at the end of each stroke.

 Two cross slides are situated between the headstock and the turret.
 One cross slide is at the front and the other at the rear side.
-The cross slide have self-governing movements.
+The cross slide has self-governing movements.
 The movement of the cross slide is independently organized by cam.
-Overlapping of operations by the tool in the turret and the tools in cross slide can be done.
+Overlapping of operations by the tool in the turret and the tools in the cross slide can be done.
 The correct feed for each machining operation can be automatically selected by the feed selector pins on the drum.

 The bar stock is held in the rotating spindle by a collet chuck.
 Headstock slides along the bed ways with the rotating bar stock.